 – Black coffee, unsweetened or sweetened with a sugar substitute.

-The second phase, adds a wider variety of foods to the diet including fruits, more vegetables and the occasional glass of wine accompanying a meal.
-This stage is less restrictive, promotes a steadier long-term weight-loss and lasts until the ideal weight is reached.
+The second phase adds a wider variety of foods to the diet, including fruits, more vegetables, and the occasional glass of wine accompanying a meal.
+This less restrictive stage promotes steadier long-term weight loss and lasts until the ideal weight is reached.

-During the second phase additional vegetables are allowed such as beets, celery, carrots and pumpkin but potatoes are still on the forbidden list.
-More types of light protein are introduces, such as low-fat yoghurt (1 serving/day) and one teaspoon of peanut butter every day at one of the meals or as a snack.
-Also, two small fruits (one at each meal) can be eaten every day.
+During the second phase, additional vegetables are allowed, such as beets, celery, carrots, and pumpkin, but potatoes are still on the forbidden list.
+More types of light protein are introduced, such as low-fat yogurt (1 serving/day) and one teaspoon of peanut butter every day at one of the meals or as a snack.
+Also, two small fruits (one at each meal) can be eaten daily.

-You’ll still be using the 9 inch plates at lunch and dinner, except that during this phase these two meals should consist of 25% of each vegetables, protein, grains and fruits.
+You’ll still be using the 9-inch plates at lunch and dinner, except that during this phase, these two meals should consist of 25% of each vegetable, protein, grain, and fruits.

-The Sonoma Diet gives you a list of allowed foods, two plates and a bowl to measure your portions and a whole lot of flexibility when choosing how you combine your foods into delicious recipes.
-The first phase might seem a bit restrictive, although it’s short-term and necessary for effective weight-loss.
+The Sonoma Diet gives you a list of allowed foods, two plates and a bowl to measure your portions, and a lot of flexibility when choosing how to combine your foods into delicious recipes.
+The first phase might seem slightly restrictive, but it’s short-term and necessary for effective weight loss.
 If you’re interested in following the Sonoma diet, here you can see the complete list of allowed/forbidden foods.